ATI- RN Concept-Based Assessment Level 2 & 3 with NGN

 Detailed Explanation:

-A nurse is assessing an infant who has coarctation of the aorta.
-Which of the following clinical manifestations should the nurse expect?
+A nurse is reviewing the laboratory report of an 8-year-old child who has nephrotic syndrome.
+Which of the following laboratory results should the nurse report to the provider?

 Explanation